openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>AllowedCIDRBlocks is an allow list of CIDR blocks that can access the APIServer
+<p>allowedCIDRBlocks is an allow list of CIDR blocks that can access the APIServer
 If not specified, traffic is allowed from all addresses.
 This depends on underlying support by the cloud provider for Service LoadBalancerSourceRanges</p>
 </td>